 The Tom Weiskopf/Jay Morrish designed Pinnacle Course at Troon North Golf Club is the top-ranked course in all of Arizona, and #25 in the US according to GOLF Magazine’s 2016/2017 ranking.
 It is one of the key treasures of the Scottsdale golf scene.
 Natural desert foliage and cactus enclose a beautifully conditioned golf course.
 Boulders are a severe impediment just off the fairway.
 The Pinnacle Course is the second course at Troon North Golf Club.
 A separate article illustrates the Monument Course designed in 1990.
-We applaud the rerouting changes made in 2007 since you can now consider walking both courses.
-The Monument Course is more forgiving with wider fairways, somewhat lessor tee shot carriers and more sloping green-side areas.
+We applaud the rerouting changes made in 2007 since you can now walk both courses.
+The Monument Course is forgiving with wide fairways, few tee shot carries and sloping green-side areas.
 The Pinnacle Course is more challenging.

 One gets the immediate sensation you’re in for something special when you arrive at Troon North Golf Club is the enormous well-appointed practice range.
-The turf was lush.
+The turf is lush.
 There are significant elevation changes.
-Many of the teeing areas are elevated providing magnificent desert vistas including the spectacular Pinnacle Peak.
+Many teeing areas are elevated providing magnificent desert vistas including the spectacular Pinnacle Peak.
 Unfortunately, some transmission power lines sometimes spoil the view.
-The fairways are narrowed compared to Monument Course.
+They narrow the fairways compared to Monument Course.
 It’s easy to lose balls in the desert.

 The Par3’s are robust on the Pinnacle Course.
-Hole #8 is one of the neatest Par3’s you’ll ever find.
-It’s 182 yards from the center tees and requires a shot over a ravine and a large boulder to a green with a large bunker and another large stone guarding the right side.
+Hole #8 is one of the coolest Par3’s you’ll find.
+At 182 yards from the center tees, it requires a shot over a ravine and a sizable boulder to a green with a large bunker and another stone guarding the right side.
 It’s a great visual.

 The Signature Hole – The Pinnacle – Par4 Hole #10

 You begin the back nine with a challenging Par4.
-The course gets its name from a sizable pinnacle-shaped peak prominent in the distance behind the green.
-Hole #10 also illustrates some of the forced carries for tee shots.
-Even the forward tees can require tee shots of over 100 yards.
-It is wise to select the proper tees for your level of ability to have the most satisfying experience.
+The course gets its name from the pinnacle-shaped peak prominent in the distance behind the green.
+Hole #10 also illustrates some forced carries for tee shots.
+Even the forward tees may require tee shots of over 100 yards.
+It’s wise to select the proper tees for your ability for a satisfying experience.
 The Par3 Hole #16 is one of the prettiest holes on the course.
-Troon North Golf patterns the “Post Card” hole after Hole#3 at Royal Troon in the UK called the “Postage Stamp” hole.
+Troon North Golf patterns this “Post Card” after the “Postage Stamp” Hole#3 at Royal Troon in the UK.
 With water in front, an elevated green and bunkers on all sides, an accurate shot is essential.
-Some beautiful homes provide a picturesque backdrop.
+Beautiful homes provide a picturesque backdrop.

 The Pinnacle Course at Troon North Golf Club is a must play when you visit the desert.
-Accomplished golfers will be particularly impressed.
+Golfers are always impressed.